Azure Data Lake Storage Gen2

 • Double asterisks (**) to match zero or more directories

-You can specify the objects that the origin reads by entering values in both the Common Path and Path Pattern properties or in only the Path Pattern property.
+You specify the objects that the origin reads by entering values in both the Common Path and Path Pattern properties.
+The common path acts as the root path.
 Consider the following examples:

 Read all log files in all nested directories